RootSeven/wk06d1_homework_vue_to_do/homework_todos.md

 ## MVP

-- Render a list of todos from an array of strings.
+o Render a list of todos from an array of strings.
-- Add the capability to add a new todo to the list.
+o Add the capability to add a new todo to the list.

 Your todos array would look something like:
 ```js